Design & Technology

 • What is collaboration?

-• What is user-centered design?
+• What is user-centred design?

 • What is a design brief?